mlamoure/indigo-securityspy-image-downloader/README.md

 * Step 1: Create variables for each of your cameras with the full path to a location to store a snapshot of that camera.
 E.g.  outside_camera1_snapshot    /Users/bob/Documents/CameraImages/outside_camera1_snapshot.jpg
 * Step 2: Copy the IDs for each of the variables
 * Step 3: Create a "Download URL/SecuritySpy Image" Action or Action Group to download the camera image using this plugin.
-Get the camera number for your cameras by using the web interface for SecuritySpy and looking for the "cameraNum" variable in the URL bar when viewing the desired camera.
+Get the camera number for your cameras by using the web interface for SecuritySpy and looking for the "cameraNum" variable in the URL bar when viewing the desired camera.  -- UPDATE (v1.1): If using Cynical SecuritySpy plugin, your camera numbers and names will automatically be loaded for you.
 * Step 4: In the action config, enter %%v:XXXXXX%% for the Destination location
 * Step 5: Try it out.
 * Step 6: Create pushover notifications with attachments using the same variable.